Upside Down Cakes are such simple and classic desserts. Get this recipe for a beautiful nectarine upside down cake that you are sure to love.

 - Whisk together until well-combined.

-- Pour evenly over the pineapple, cherry, and brown sugar layer in the skillet or cake pan.
+- Pour evenly over the nectarine and brown sugar layer in the skillet or cake pan.

 - Place in the oven and bake for approximately 45 minutes to 1 hour or until toothpick or skewer inserted in the center comes our clean.